huaweicloud/terraform-provider-huaweicloud/docs/resources/css_cluster.md

 * `public_access/public_ip` - The public IP address.

 * `kibana_public_access/public_ip` - The Kibana public IP address.

+* `created_at` - Time when a cluster is created.
+The format is ISO8601: CCYY-MM-DDThh:mm:ss.

+* `updated_at` - Time when a cluster is updated.
+The format is ISO8601: CCYY-MM-DDThh:mm:ss.

+* `bandwidth_resource_id` - The resource ID of bandwidth.

+* `is_period` - Whether a cluster is billed on the yearly/monthly mode.

+* `backup_available` - Whether the snapshot function is enabled.

+* `disk_encrypted` - Whether disks are encrypted.

 <a name="Css_nodes_attr"></a>
 The `nodes` block supports: